Normal processing time

 You do not need an EU residence document in order to begin work.
 This is the case even if you have – or have applied for – a residence document as a worker, as a self-supporting individual or for some other reason.

-Benefit payments from the municipality or any other public authority to a foreign national are reported to SIRI.
+Benefit payments paid to a foreign national by the municipality or another public authority are reported to SIRI.
 SIRI will then assess whether this affects your grounds for residence.

 If you plan to live and work in Denmark, there are several things you need to consider.
 Depending on your situation, there may be more important information you need to be aware of.